LiskHQ/lisk-docs/docs/docs-user/staking/staking.md

 A total of 24 million LSK tokens will be used over the course of 3 years for the LSK staking rewards program (8 million LSK per year).
 This amount is provided to the [Rewards contract](https://blockscout.lisk.com/address/0xD35ca9577a9DADa7624a35EC10C2F55031f0Ab1f).

-Rewards are taken from the balance of the Rewards contract and calculated daily, based on the amount locked and the remaining locking duration.
+**Daily Reward Calculation:** Rewards are taken from the balance of the Rewards contract and calculated daily, based on the amount locked and the remaining locking duration.
 Concretely, the weight for a locked amount is given by:

 ```
-lockedAmount * (remainingLockingDurationInDays + 150)
+weight = lockedAmount * (remainingLockingDurationInDays + 150)
 ```

 The total daily amount of staking rewards, 8,000,000 / 365 LSK, is then shared by all users proportional to their weight.